SAP-samples/teched2022-XP281/exercises/1/README.md

 <br>![](/exercises/1/images/01_05_7.png)

 - Add an **Executor**  for the the command you just have cretead and use a command `http-sapcp:HttpRequest:1` and name this step `appHealthCheck`

-> keep the paramenters within the command as specified here:
+Keep the paramenters within the command as specified here:
 <br>![](/exercises/1/images/01_05_8.png)

 - Access the **output** and change the Output Values for `status` (number) to: `$(.appHealthCheck.output.status)`